kant/pelican-blueidea/README.md

 * Ability to hide categories from the top menu.
 * Ability to display categories as a submenu.
 * Ability to display a search form which exploits the [DuckDuckGo](https://duckduckgo.com/) search engine.
-* Ability to sort pages using a specific attribute like the date or any additionnal attribute.
+* Ability to sort pages using a specific attribute like the date or any additional attribute.
 * Ability to hide the author's name or the article category in the articles info.
 * Icons for the following social networks: Facebook, Github, Google+, LastFM, LinkedIN, RSS/ATOM, Twitter, Vimeo and Youtube.